All Episodes

 And then the pressure didn't let up, and the pressure on the Oprah was getting a little hot and heavy.

-And she had Frank Rich on uh yesterday, and Frank Rich compared the lying of James Fry to the lying of George Bush.
+And Frank Rich compared the lying of James Fry to the lying of George Bush.

-Let's let's go to the audio on all this, and then I've got a little companion story here that I want to throw in the mix.
+And I've got a little companion story here that I want to throw in the mix.

 This is how she opened.

-I made a mistake and I left the impression that the truth does not matter.
+I made a mistake, and I left the impression that the truth does not matter.

 And I am deeply sorry about that.